FrankBeautiful/node-docker-webpack-starter/README.md

 # node-docker-webpack-starter
 Boilerplate for a node application using webpack and optional docker setup.

-Development environment will hot-reload within Docker container (or seperate if just running 'npm start' locally).
+Development environment will hot-reload whether within Docker container (using '$ docker-compose up'), or without using docker container (using '$ npm start').

 ## Getting Started:
 #### Prerequisites: